wix/stylable/packages/eslint-plugin-stylable/README.md

 # Stylable eslint plugin

-Add stylable lint rules to find usages of unused locals symbol when using stylesheet api
+Add stylable lint rules to find usages of unused locals symbol when using the stylesheet api.

 ## Install